 Action plan to address weaknesses and ensure continuous improvement of the system of corporate governance

 Scott Chilton became the new Chief Constable of Hampshire and the Isle of Wight Constabulary on 23 February 2023.
 The timing of the change meant that there was little impact to the governance arrangements for 2022/23.
-However, during 2023/24 there are expected to be some changes that will require delivery and oversight.
-This includes a review of the six areas of focus, which are expected to be replaced.
+However, during 2023/24 there were significant changes.
+This included replacing the previous six areas of focus, with new priorities.

-The operating model for the Constabulary will move from a functional model to a more geographic model for the delivery of local policing.
-This measure is expected to create more local accountability that enables better operational performance.
+The budget for 2024/25 includes provision for an additional 75 officers and 45 staff.
+Recruitment plans are being introduced to deliver the increase in personnel on top of the natural turnover that will occur for the greater number of officers already in place.
+The additional officers includes 30 Sgts and 20 PCs for local policing.

-Contact Management response times for non-emergency 101 calls were outside of the target time in 2022/23.
-Operation Fleck is addressing issues, including significant vacancies in the 101 call handling centre.
-Funding has also been approved in the 2023/24 budget for new software that will allow victims and witnesses for ongoing investigations to access officers involved in their cases directly without the need to go through the 101 service.
-If this is successful, it should result in a better service for those victims and witnesses and reduce the number of calls to 101.
+Contact Management response times for non-emergency 101 calls have significantly improved from a monthly average speed to answer of over 15 minutes in the early part of the year to a monthly average of approximately 2 minutes by year end because of the improvements introduced.
+However, greater demand is expected in the summer.
+One-off funding has been approved to allow for additional staff during the summer to assist with the increase in demand.

-The Constabulary has given formal notice to Hampshire County Council that it will remove non-transactional services for Finance, HR and property management from Shared Services.
-The majority of the recruitment function will also transfer to the Constabulary.
+The Constabulary has given formal notice to Hampshire County Council that it will remove non-transactional services for Procurement, Recruitment Onboarding and Occupational Health from Shared Services.
 Transactional services for Finance and HR (e.g. payments to third parties and payroll) will remain in the Shared Services Integrated Business Centre.

-The Home Secretary announced that police officers will be able to join policing through a non-degree route.
-Work is underway to create a route that will enable the Constabulary to recruit some officers through a non-degree route.
+The 2024/25 budget includes provision for an increase of 24 staff and 4 officers into Intelligence to enhance the intelligence function.
+Priority was given to increasing frontline officers first, but greater intelligence capability is now the higher need in order to make the best use of the officers available.

 There is a robust mechanism to ensure that an appropriate action plan is agreed to address identified control weaknesses and is implemented and monitored